Iremide Adeoye

+His work spans drama, thriller, and biographical genres, with distribution across African and international streaming platforms.

 Background

-Iremide was born in Lagos, Nigeria.
+Iremide was born in Nigeria.
 He coined the name Fantasticks as a reference to his drumming skills.

 Career

 Iremide debuted as Peter in No.1 in 2021.
 He later starred as Teenage Tunde in The Order Of Things and Segun in Tiger's Tail.
 He gained prominence for portraying Lolu Adeleke in Wura, and appeared as Idowu in the 2023 film The Origin: Madam Koi Koi released on Netflix.

 He played Dimeji in Her Dark Past alongside Linda Ejiofor-Suleiman and Daniel Etim Effiong.
 He also played a lead role in the film Headless which screened on the 2024 Africa International Film Festival opening night.
 Alongside award-winning Nigerian actresses Kehinde Bankole and Joke Silva, he starred in the Bolanle-directed biopic Funmilayo Ransome-Kuti.

 In early 2025, Iremide appeared as the lead in the Showmax comedy TV series Under the Influence.

 He has modeled for several local Nigerian clothing brands, including Ashluxe.